 - a.
-Using a balcony to store miscellaneous items, garbage, or University owned/leased furniture is not permitted.
+Using a balcony to store miscellaneous items, garbage, recyclables, or University owned/leased furniture is not permitted.
 Furniture, plants, and other items intended for patio use are allowed, but may not violate the Fire Safety and Hazards policy (see section 9). - b.
-Using a balcony as a means of entry/exit and/or jumping over balcony railings is prohibited.
-Residents doing so assume damage charges to balcony area and are subject to student conduct proceedings.
-See section 19 (Projectiles) for additional information.

-- c.
-Balconies must be closed and locked when balconies are not in active use. - d.
+Residents shall not sit on the railing/edge of any balcony. - c.
+Using a balcony as a means of entry/exit and/or jumping over balcony railings/edges is prohibited.
+Residents who do so will assume damage charges to balcony area and will be subject to student conduct proceedings.
+See section 19 (Projectiles) for additional information. - d.
+Balconies must be closed and locked when balconies are not in active use.
 Barbecuing, grilling, or any type of fire use on a balcony is prohibited.